In a Nutshell:

 In other words, you can turn this wheelchair into a transport chair if you want to.
 That’s a nice feature, but there are two caveats to consider:

-One is, as you’ll see in the next section, this chair is only average at handling outdoor terrains.
-Putting smaller wheels on the back is going to make the K4 even less capable of handling the great outdoors, so if it’s something you’re considering, then your best bet would be to keep this one for strictly indoor use.
+One is that, as you’ll see in the next section, this chair is only average at handling outdoor terrain.
+Putting smaller wheels on the back will make the K4 even less capable of handling the great outdoors, so if you’re considering it, then your best bet would be to keep this one for strictly indoor use.

-The second caveat is that the K4 doesn’t offer handbrakes, which means that if you reconfigure it as a transport chair, the caregiver who’s pushing you isn’t going to have nearly as much control over the chair as he or she would when using a transport chair with handbrakes.
+The second caveat is that the K4 doesn’t offer handbrakes, which means that if you reconfigure it as a transport chair, the caregiver who’s pushing you will not have nearly as much control over the chair as he or she would when using a transport chair with handbrakes.

 An image of folded Medline Excel Transport Chair

-Combine that with the fact that most transport chairs are lighter than the K4, and it only makes an average transport chair.
+Combine that with the fact that most transport chairs are lighter than the K4, making only an average transport chair.
 Even so, it’s nice that the option is available if you want or need it!

-Of note, the Medline Excel K4 Basic Standard Wheelchair doesn’t come with a safety belt or onboard storage.
-Both of these can be remedied via aftermarket extras, and of the two, the lack of storage is a minor problem, but depending on how and where you use the chair, the lack of a safety belt could be a genuine issue.
+The Medline Excel K4 Basic Standard Wheelchair doesn’t come with a safety belt or onboard storage, but both can be remedied via aftermarket extras.
+The lack of storage is a minor problem, but depending on how and where you use the chair, the lack of a safety belt could be a genuine issue.

-Given the design of the seat, that, combined with the absence of a safety belt means that this isn’t the chair you want if you plan on navigating sloping outdoor terrains.
+Given the seat’s design and the absence of a safety belt, this isn’t the chair you want if you plan on navigating sloping outdoor terrain.
 Going down a hill could see you sliding forward in the seat and eventually tumbling out if you’re not careful.

-While you can improve the situation with an aftermarket safety belt, you can’t change the way the seat is designed, so even in the best case, if you plan on using the chair outdoors a lot, and you live in a hilly area, there are better wheelchair options available for you.
+While an aftermarket safety belt can improve the situation, you can’t change how the seat is designed, even in the best case, if you plan on using the chair outdoors a lot.
+If you live in a hilly area, there are better wheelchair options available.

-On some wheelchairs, with a bit of creativity, you can rig up a storage basket under the seat so you can easily access your stored items while sitting in the chair.
-This isn’t an option with the K4 so any onboard storage you buy will have to be slung over the back of the chair, which means you’ll either need help to reach it or have to get out of the chair.
+With some creativity, you can rig up a storage basket under the seat on some wheelchairs to easily access your stored items while sitting in the chair.
+This isn’t an option with the K4, so any onboard storage you buy will have to be slung over the back of the chair, which means you’ll either need help to reach it or get out of the chair.
 It’s not optimal, but it’s what you’re working with where the K4 is concerned.

 About Average on Outdoor Terrains